positivecoffeelife/onprem-fe-scottvanfossen/README.md

 ## I used none of your repository, aside from the README file.
-Yes, while that is true, and perhaps shocking the rules and guidelines didn't say anything against that, so...
+Yes, while that is true, and perhaps a bit of a shocker, the rules and guidelines didn't say anything against that, so...
 Part of the reasoning for it is right off the bat, I was troubleshooting deprecation issues with various packages that were used in the assignment package.
 Specifically, one thing comes to mind and that was the Hapi server setup; I had to make some minor updates to the server syntax just to stand up the instance, but did get it going.

-In your /server/src/index.js, you can square away the machine by using this update:
+In your /server/src/index.js, moving forward you can square away the machine by using this update:
 `
 const Hapi = require('hapi');
 const server = new Hapi.Server({